vendasta/marketplace-documentation/docs/GettingStarted/getting_started.md

 **1) Order Acceptance**

-Vendasta provides webhooks and emails that Vendors must use to manage orders, cancellations, and modifications for their Product's subscriptions and provisioning.
+Vendasta provides webhooks and emails that Vendors will use to manage orders, cancellations, and modifications for their Product's subscriptions and provisioning.

 **2) Single Sign On (SSO)**